CoquiCoders/beta-book/who_will_handle_it/README.md

 # Who will maintain it?

-We spoke to Giancarlo about the sustainability concern.
+We spoke to Giancarlo Gonzalez, the CIO of Puerto Rico, about the sustainability concern.
 He is confident that his team at the **CIO office can handle the technology** side of it.
 He has a team of two developers with knowledge in Node.Js and other technologies we have used.
 He also wants to include and involve the Brigade.

-**Trade Company** will take responsability of:
+The **Trade Company** will take responsability for:
 1. the maintainance and update of programs.
 2. point of contact for any new agency who wants to participate.
 3. introdude the new agencies to the system.

 Trade Company is the main public corporation in Puerto Rico working with small businesses.
 It is the right agency in terms of product/market fit but also they were part of PrimerPeso from day one so they feel the ownership.
-We are glad to work with these agencies and we are optimistic the project will be in good shape and hands.
+We are glad to work with these agencies and we are optimistic the project will be in good shape and good hands.

 # How will they maintain it?